 The Black Sea is an inland sea located between far-southeastern Europe and the far-western edges of the continent of Asia and the country of Turkey.

-It's bordered by Turkey, and by the countries of Bulgaria, Romania, Ukraine, Russia and Georgia.
+It's bordered by Turkey, and by Bulgaria, Romania, Ukraine, Russia and Georgia.

 It connects to the Mediterranean Sea first through the Bosporus Strait, then through the Sea of Marmara and the Dardanelles Strait, then south through the Aegean Sea and the Sea of Crete.